AlgoMaster Logo

 Two strings are anagrams if they contain exactly the same characters with exactly the same frequencies. "eat" and "tea" are anagrams because both have one 'e', one 'a', and one 't'.
 Order doesn't matter, only the character composition does.

-So the real question becomes: how do we create a "fingerprint" for each string such that all anagrams share the same fingerprint?
-If we can do that, we just group strings by their fingerprint using a hash map.
+The question becomes how to create a "fingerprint" for each string such that all anagrams share the same fingerprint and no two non-anagrams collide.
+Given that, we group strings by their fingerprint using a hash map.

-This is fundamentally a grouping problem, and the entire challenge lies in choosing the right key for your hash map.
+This is a grouping problem, and the challenge is choosing the hash map key.

 Key Constraints:

-• lowercase English letters only → Only 26 possible characters.
-This is a huge hint.
-We can use a fixed-size array of 26 to represent character frequencies.
+• lowercase English letters only → Only 26 possible characters, so a fixed-size array of 26 counts captures everything a key needs to distinguish.

 Approach 1: Sorting